AguaClara/humic_acid/Fall 2019/Humic_Acid_Fall_2019_Report.md

 print("Coagulant: " + str(sCG.to(u.rpm)))
 print("Water: " + str(sW.to(u.rpm)))
 ```

+## Conclusion
+The purpose of this experiment was to investigate whether flocs would form if the wastewater to be treated only contained humic acid (no clay to aid in coagulation), and if flocs were found to form, what the optimal concentration of coagulant is at each HA concentration.
+Through our experiment, we found that flocs did form, however, they were small in size.
+We anticipated this floc size, as without the aid of clay (which sticks to humic acid when mixed), large floc would not be able to form.

+We found the optimal coagulant concentration for HA concentrations of 15, 20 and 25 mg/L, wherein the optimal dosages were 2.6, 2.8 and 3.8 respectively.
+We expected that as the coagulant dosage was increased, the effluent’s absorbance would decrease, and after a certain coagulant concentration was breached, we would reach a plateau and increasing coagulant concentration would have no effect on the effluent absorbance.
+However, we were not able to find that plateau as the range of coagulant concentrations tested was not large enough.

+## Future Work
+The team will continue to conduct the same experiment with a few alterations to reach accurate, conclusive results (due to the complications mentioned above).
+Our first alteration would be to the time allowed for each trial to run.
+We were not consistent with that aspect, allowing each trial to run from 1-7 hours based on our availability and judgment on floc formation.
+This will produce more precise results due to the consistency of the method.

 ## Bibliography
 Logan, B. E., Hermanowicz, S. W., & Parker,A. S. (1987).
 A Fundamental Model for Trickling Filter Process Design.
 Journal (Water Pollution Control Federation), 59(12), 1029–1042.